TI-Tokyo/riak-community-admin/proposal/Riak Community Proposal.md

 Elections are run by the Management Team, and will be done online.

+All election details are public, apart from individual votes.

 Elections automatically happen if a Team has 0 members.

 Each election will be decided by a Candidate getting a majority vote (more than 50%) of the votes cast.